MSLM-Electric/FreeRTOS_WindowsDemo/README.md

 2. RTOSdebuggingTips-Tricks/FindingBugWithBitLoggerList
 3. TasksArrayTests
 4. TimerID_using
-5. TemplateFreeRTOSv10test  (upgrated to FreeRTOS v10.0.1 and compliled.
+5. TemplateFreeRTOSv10test  (upgrated to FreeRTOS v10.0.1 and compiled.
               CMSIS OS compalible too but simulations of it not tested!)
 ```